riyanshibohra/Metropolitan-Climate-Profiling/README.md

 **3. Feature Engineering**: Crafted unique features such as seasonal quartiles and daytime-nighttime temperature differences to enrich the dataset and improve model accuracy.

-**4. Time Series Analysis**: Employed ANOVA and other statistical techniques to dissect temporal impacts on UHI intensity.

 **5. Classification Models**: Developed and fine-tuned multiple machine learning models to classify UHI intensity with high precision.